These are the best Cyber Monday deals we've found

-Meanwhile, we feel a little bad if you just bought a Fitbit Versa for $150, because it's now available (though going fast) for $130.
-And if you thought the Amazon Echo Show 5 was a steal at $50 (it was), scroll down a bit for an even better deal.
-You'll also want to visit our Holiday Survival Guide for tips on how to get through the holiday season without too much strain on your emotional state -- or your wallet.
+You'll find a wealth of these and other Cyber Monday deals at Amazon, Best Buy, Walmart and other stores.
+But below we've rounded up the highlights, the hot stuff.
+In addition to game consoles and wearables, you'll find scorching deals on TVs, Amazon devices, fitness gear, Arcade1Up cabinets and lots more.
+We also want you to know how to get the best Cyber Monday deals, period.

-One last thing: Bummed that Amazon discounted every device except the Echo Studio, its hot new 3D smart speaker?
-We'll show you how to save up to $40 on the Echo Studio.
+Oh, and here's a Cyber Monday hack for a device that's not on sale: The Amazon Echo Studio.
+Use it to save up to $40.
+Then check out our Holiday Survival Guide for tips on how to plan your gift-buying for this month.
+Your wallet will thank you.

 Use promo code DECSAVE19 to get the best-anywhere price on Microsoft's new disc-less console.
+(Note that this code appears to be usable only for first-time Google Shoppers.)
 It even comes with three games to get you started: Minecraft, Forza Horizon 3 and Sea of Thieves.

 We recently awarded the Fitbit Versa 2 an Editors' Choice award, citing its reasonable price, long-lasting battery and compatibility across Android and iOS.
 We called it "one of the best examples of a hybrid fitness tracker and smartwatch you can buy."
 Normally $200, it's now on sale for $130 -- a $70 discount -- at Amazon, Best Buy, Walmart and Fitbit's own site.
 Read our Fitbit Versa 2 review.